 New Summary

 Artificial intelligence is the theory and development of computer systems capable of performing activities ordinarily carried out by humans, such as visual perception, speech recognition, decision-making, and language translation.
-In this paper, the authors explore one of the numerous vulnerability artificial intelligence faces, specifically focusing on how deep learning models are susceptible to carefully chosen inputs that cause the network to change output without a visible change to a human called adversarial patch attacks.
+In this paper, the authors explore one of the numerous vulnerability artificial intelligence faces, specifically focusing on how deep learning models are susceptible to carefully chosen inputs that cause the network to change output without a visible change to a human, called adversarial patch attacks.

 The paper explores this vulnerability by illustrating a construct of an attack that does not change one object into another.
 Instead, this attack generates an image-dependent patch that is noticeable in the network.
 This patch can be placed anywhere in the testing area of the classifier (deep learning model) and causes the network to change the output to how it should be.
 In the experiment, the attack was completed by replacing a part of the image with a patch.
 The masked patch allowed it to take any shape and then trained over a variety of images, applying a random translation, scaling, and rotation on the patch in each image, optimizing using gradient descent.
 This patch exploits this feature by producing output inputs much more obvious than objects in the frame.
 This causes the patch to be classified as a toaster thus not affecting other portions of the image.